 5. Adventure when learning Spanish in Peru

 One of the best reasons to study Spanish in Peru is the countless adventures and once in a lifetime experiences you’ll treasure during your time in the country.
 Peru is known for it’s world wonder, the ancient city of Machu Picchu.
 Choosing to study Spanish will allow you to plan a visit to the vast ruins of this ancient city, and so much more, especially if you decide to pick a school in Cusco, the nearest city to the ruins.
 Throughout the Sacred Valley, you will come across the cities of Pisac, Urubamba and Ollantaytambo.
 Each city still holds Pre-Incan and Incan ruins you are free to explore.
-Weekend getaways can include trips to the beautiful beaches of Lima, a visit to Uros Floating Islands of Lake Titicaca, sites of the Nazca Lines, the salt beds of Maras and so much more.
-Peru is one of the most fascinating countries in Latin America and once you learn some Spanish, you will be in for a great experience.
+Weekend getaways can include trips to the beautiful beaches of Lima, a visit to Uros Floating Islands of Lake Titicaca, sites of the Nazca Lines, the salt beds of Maras or make the most of the many opportunities for hiking in Peru.
+This is one of the most fascinating countries in Latin America and once you learn some Spanish, you will be in for a great experience.

 Where to Learn Spanish in Peru